udayakumar-s/ej2-angular-docs/ej2-angular/tooltip/position.md

 # Position in Angular Tooltip component

-Tooltips can be attached to 12 static locations around the target.
+[Angular Tooltips](https://www.syncfusion.com/angular-components/angular-tooltip) can be attached to 12 static locations around the target.
 On initializing the Tooltip, you can set the position property with any one of the following values:

 * `TopLeft`